 Since the courses reopened after the first lockdown up until their forced closure again for November I more or less played every weekend at different courses in the local area and todays round was the best I have played so far, and the same goes for my friend with whom I took to the course with.

-As for Christmas, it’s going to be different and for a lot of people, not as good but it is one year only and just means we’ll have to go all out in twelve months time.
+As for Christmas, it’s going to be different and for a lot of people, not as good for almost all of us but it is for one year only and just means we’ll have to go all out in twelve months time.

 One last thing…